Skip to main content

 Static long-lived credentials (AWS access keys, GCP service account JSON key files) are rejected at the API level.
 AWS uses cross-account STS role assumption; GCP uses service account impersonation; Azure uses a client secret env var or Managed Identity.
 No credential value is ever stored in the database.

-Onboarding (POST /admin/tenant-kms) does not require a step-up token.
+Onboarding (POST /admin/tenant-kms) does not require a step-up verification.
 Step-up is only required for sensitive post-onboard operations: unseal (2-minute window) and rotate (5-minute window).

 Quick start